ibm-mas/ansible-devops/ibm/mas_devops/roles/sls/README.md

 Role Variables - Bootstrap
 -------------------------------------------------------------------------------
-### bootstrap.license_id
+### bootstrap.license_id [Deprecated in SLS 3.7.0]
 Defines the License Id to be used to bootstrap SLS.
-Don't set if you wish to setup entitlement later on
+Don't set if you wish to setup entitlement later on.
+Note: this is now deprecated in SLS 3.7.0.
+Use this only for older versions of SLS.

 - Optional
 - Environment Variable: `SLS_LICENSE_ID`